Poison Ivy, Sumac, and Oak

 Many substances can cause an allergic reaction called contact dermatitis.
-But if your child has been playing in areas where poison ivy, poison oak, or poison sumac grows, you can consider the plant a likely culprit.
+But if your child has been playing in areas where poison ivy, poison oak (see above), or poison sumac grows, you can consider the plant a likely culprit.
 An allergic reaction, marked by redness, itchiness, and swelling, usually shows up 12 to 48 hours after contact, but can take up to 7 days to come out.
 After a few days, the rash typically blisters and becomes crusty.

 Is there anything I can do once the rash appears?